WordPress Utilities

 Use it when you want to update product titles, descriptions, short descriptions, SEO fields, tags, or URL slugs from the product list screen.

-To use Bulk Assistant on products:
+To use Content Assistant on products:

 1. Go to **Products > All Products**.